Non-Identifiability in Network Autoregressions: Invariance

-We are now in a position to discuss the implications of Assumption \ref{assum id}.
-The \textquotedblleft principle of invariance\textquotedblright\ asserts that inference in a model should be invariant under any group of transformations under which the model is invariant.
-Accordingly, under Assumption \ref{assum distrib}, inference in a network error model should be based on $\mathcal{G}_{X}$-invariant procedures, whatever $X$ and $W$ are, and inference in a network autoregression should be based on $\mathcal{G}_{X}$-invariant procedures whenever $\mathrm{rank} (X,WX)=k$, which, as we have seen in Section \ref{sec id first}, is the case if Assumption \ref{assum id} is violated.
-However, the imposition of $\mathcal{G}_{X}$-invariance causes an identifiability issue when Assumption \ref{assum id} fails.
-To see this, observe that if Assumption \ref{assum id} fails then $C_{X}S(\lambda)=(1-\lambda\omega)C_{X}$, and therefore premultiplying both sides of the network autoregression equation $S(\lambda)y=X\beta+\sigma\varepsilon$ by $C_{X}$ yields
+We are now in a position to discuss the implications of Condition \ref{assum id}.
+Recall from Section \ref{sec id first} that $\mathrm{rank} (X,WX)=k$ if Condition \ref{assum id} is violated.
+Thus, by Lemma \ref{lemma model inv} and the principle of invariance, any failure of Condition \ref{assum id} is a case in which one would want to reduce the data to $\mathcal{G}_{X}$-invariant functions of the data.
+However, the imposition of $\mathcal{G}_{X}$-invariance causes an identifiability issue when Condition \ref{assum id} fails.
+To see this, observe that if Condition \ref{assum id} fails then $C_{X}S(\lambda)=(1-\lambda\omega)C_{X}$, and therefore premultiplying both sides of the network autoregression equation $S(\lambda)\boldsymbol{y}=X\beta+\sigma\boldsymbol{\varepsilon}$ by $C_{X}$ yields